fmoghaddam/extended-isolation-forest/README.md

 ### Training and scoring

-Here is an example demonstrating how to import the library, create a new `IsolationForest` instance, set the model hyperparameters, train the model, and then score the training data. `data` is a Spark DataFrame with a column named `features` that contains a `org.apache.spark.ml.linalg.Vector` of the attributes to use for training.
+Here is an example demonstrating how to import the library, create a new `ExtendedIsolationForest` instance, set the model hyperparameters, train the model, and then score the training data. `data` is a Spark DataFrame with a column named `features` that contains a `org.apache.spark.ml.linalg.Vector` of the attributes to use for training.
 In this example, the